mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/gatekeeper-policies-as-oci-artifacts.md

     --membership ${CLUSTER_NAME} \
     --config acm-config.yaml
 ```
-_Note: in this scenario, we are not installing the [default library of constraint templates](https://cloud.google.com/anthos-config-management/docs/latest/reference/constraint-template-library)._
+_Note: in this scenario, we are not installing the [default library of constraint templates](https://cloud.google.com/anthos-config-management/docs/latest/reference/constraint-template-library) because we want to deploy our own `ConstraintTemplate`._

 ## Deploy a Gatekeeper policy as OCI artifact with Config Sync